CODE-MNA/RoomChat/README.md

 # RoomChat App
 Welcome to our chat app!
-Pre-alpha deployment: https://icy-pebble-0418c9b10.5.azurestaticapps.net/
+Alpha version deployment: https://icy-pebble-0418c9b10.5.azurestaticapps.net/

 This application will allow users to engage in real-time chat conversations, join rooms, send/receive messages, and view active user counts.
 It's perfect for connecting with friends, colleagues, or anyone around the globe!